cvelazquez322/LeetResume-2022/README.md

  skip over code that's already saved locally to computer which will drastically cut down on time when this is ran again (COMPLETED),

-      Completed by: during step 0 create a list of all files within the Easy, Medium and Hard subfolders, take this list and turn it into a map for faster lookup time.
+      Completed by: during step 0 create a list of all files within the Easy, Medium and Hard subfolders, then strip everything but the numbers from the problem take this list and turn it into a dictionary for faster lookup time.
+      When getting a problems title, check to see if its unique number ID is already within my dictionary.

  find out why very rarely code will hang and requires a manual refresh in the browser rather than being caught by my wait conditions, and fix that issue.